krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2023.06.09    - version 0.6.1 =
+* Fix           - Fixed an undefined index notice that happened due to missing a default value.

 = 2023.06.08    - version 0.6.0 =
 * Feature       - You now have the ability to personalize the shipping section on the checkout page by using shipping labels.
 You can find these settings by navigating to WooCommerce → Shipping → Select a shipping method.
 * Feature       - You now have the option to show a brief introductory text in the shipping section of the payment form on the checkout page.